matn7/CS-Notes/src/main/java/spring/SPRING-5.md

 - Interface should be a good object name.
     - Example Java's List interface:
-        - Implementations: ArrayList, LinkedList, CheckedList, SingletonList
+        - Implementations: `ArrayList`, `LinkedList`, `CheckedList`, `SingletonList`
 - Don't Start with 'I'.
     - No **IList**

 **Implementation Naming**

 - When just one implementation - generally accepted to use:
-    - '<Interface Name>' + Impl
+    - `<Interface Name> + Impl`
 - When more than one, name should indicate difference of Implementation.

 ## Spring Dependency Injection

 ### Basic of Dependency Injection

-- DI is where needed dependency is injected by another object.
+- DI is where needed dependency injected by another object.
-- The class being injected has no responsibility in instantiating the object being injected.
+- The class being injected has no responsibility in instantiating the object injected.

 ### Types of Dependency Injection